citiesense/docs/pages/5-Organizations.md

 ## Organizations
 Citiesense has enterprise accounts available for organizations that wish to use our data-rich maps to help facilitate economic development for a city or a select neighborhood or district within a city.

-There are two User Types for enterprise accounts: City Managers and District Managers.
+There are currently two User Types that Citiesense provides enterprise accounts for: City Managers and District Managers.

 ### __User Types__
 #### [City Managers](http://www.citiesense.com/docs/pages/7-City%20Managers.md)